The Ultimate Chicken Enchilada Casserole Recipe

 If you’re wondering what to serve with your delicious chicken enchilada casserole, look no further!
 There are plenty of options to complement the flavors of the casserole and make for a complete and satisfying meal.
 Here are some ideas:

 - Beans: Beans a great source of protein and fiber that will add a hearty element to your meal.
 You can serve refried beans, black beans, or pinto beans alongside your enchiladas.
-Plus, they are easy to make and can be customized to your liking with spices, cheese, and other toppings.

 - Salsa and Chips: For a lighter option, you can serve salsa with tortilla chips instead of guacamole.
 The fresh, bright flavors of the salsa will complement the richness of the casserole.
 Try one of our easy salsa recipes: 5 minute restaurant-style salsa, salsa fresca, mango avocado salsa, or pineapple salsa.